kratman/VibCI/README.md

 Force_constants: 1
  3 0 0 0 250.0
 ```
 where w=1000.0 and y=250.0 cm^-1.
-This input would produce a 6x6 VCI
+This input produces a 6x6 VCI Hamiltonain.
-Hamiltonain.
-The calculation includes the ground state (n=0) and the first
+The calculation includes the ground state (n=0) and the first five excited
-five excited states (n=1..5).
-In a harmonic calculation, none of the
+states (n=1..5).
+In a harmonic calculation, none of the vibrational states
-vibrational states interact with the other states (the Hamiltonian is
+interact with the other states (the Hamiltonian is diagonal).
+The cubic
-diagonal).
-The cubic coupling term allows the ground and excited states to
+coupling term allows the ground and excited states to interact and mix
-interact and mix together.
+together.